 #2 – Risk and Returns

 Historically it has been proved that equity returns have surpassed returns of the fixed income.
 However, to gain those returns, risks undertaken by the investors have also been huge.
 Who can forget the great economic depression of 2007-08, or the dot-com bubble of early 2000?
 These have been times when stock markets have crashed by more than 25 – 30% to the extent of 40% at some rare times.

 However, these fixed but low returns can mean that your investments might not able to keep pace with the inflation which in simple terms means that you are losing money year on year.
 The typical risk with fixed income securities is Default risk – the risk that issuer might default and may not be able to pay back the periodic cash flows and the principal at maturity.
 However, this risk is very low for sovereign securities like government treasury securities.

 #3 – Bankruptcy

-Equity vs Fixed Income Head to Head Difference
+Equity vs Fixed Income Comparative Table

-|Status||Equity owners have shared owners of the company which allow them to claim profits.||Bond owners are creditors that can only claim the loaned amount and interest earned on it.|
+|Status||Equity owners have shared owners of the company which allows them to claim profits.||Bond owners are creditors that can only claim the loaned amount and interest earned on it.|

 |Issuers||Equity is mainly issued by corporates.||Government institutions, financial institutions or Corporates issue bonds Corporate deposits are issued by firms.|